openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 ldap.synchronization.java.naming.security.authentication=simple

-While there is a similar line for authentication, it doesn™t do it for sync™ing up.
+While there is a similar line for authentication, it doesnâ€™t do it for syncâ€™ing up.

 ldap.authentication.java.naming.security.authentication=simple

-
+â€